matthewjinmp1/AI_stock_scorer/README.md

 - **Brand Strength** (0-10): Brand recognition, loyalty, and premium pricing ability
 - **Competition Intensity** (0-10): Aggressiveness and number of competitors
 - **Network Effect** (0-10): Value increase with more users/customers
+- **Product Differentiation** (0-10): Product uniqueness and pricing power

-All scores are persisted in `moat_scores.json` to avoid redundant API calls.
+All scores are persisted in `scores.json` to avoid redundant API calls.

 ## Features